titu120/b2b-commerce/README.txt

 = How do I upgrade to Pro? =

-Contact us for information about B2B Commerce Pro features and pricing.
+Contact us for information about B2B Commerce features and pricing.

 = Is there support available? =